Elda Cerrato

 Elda Cerrato (14 October 1930 – 17 February 2023) was an Italian-born Argentine artist who was professor at the Universidad de Buenos Aires, and lifelong partner of composer Luis Zubillaga.
+Her work, characterized by a fusion of abstraction, political engagement, and metaphysical inquiry, positioned her as a significant figure in Latin American art.
+Cerrato died on 17 February 2023, at the age of 92.